Thursday, January 29, 2026

 After Abraham's death, God blessed his son Isaac, who then lived near Beer Lahai Roi.

+In addition to Keturah, there may have been other women, described as concubines.
 The Keturah/concubine line(s) were not nearly as important as that of Isaac.
-Abraham, after living to 175 (?!!), dies and is "gathered to his people" and is buried in the same place as Sarah.
+The author gives a quick summary of those lines, including assurances that Abraham passed on appropriate gifts to these children.
+Abraham, after living to age 175 (?!!), dies and is "gathered to his people" and is buried in the same place as Sarah.

 This is the account of Abraham's son Ishmael, whom Sarah's maidservant, Hagar the Egyptian, bore to Abraham.
 These are the names of the sons of Ishmael, listed in the order of their birth: Nebaioth the firstborn of Ishmael, Kedar, Adbeel, Mibsam, Mishma, Dumah, Massa, Hadad, Tema, Jetur, Naphish and Kedemah.
 These were the sons of Ishmael, and these are the names of the twelve tribal rulers according to their settlements and camps.